 The two SEM micrographs below are copyright photos of SPI SUPPLIES of West Chester, PA.
 Left: Before etching, original device with glass passivation layer.
 Right: After etching (anisotropic) with SPI Plasma Prep X etcher for 90 minutes.

 Micro-electronics packages deliver integrated circuit technology to printed circuit boards.
 They are the means by which internal electrical information from the IC can be delivered to the outside world.
 One can imagine the various failure possibilities and consequences here.
 Various analytical, non-destructive inspection techniques are available for failure analysis of micro-electronic packages and they include CSAM, which is C-mode Scanning Acoustic Microscopy (C-SAM).
 Non-destructive failure analysis of IC packages using C-SAM can identify critical defects in three dimensions within the package.
 Scanning Infrared Microscopy (SIR) can perform non-contact surface temperature measurements of powered ICs and thermal impedance measurements of packages and is another powerful, non-destructive tool to the failure analyst.
 Below is a C-SAM image showing delamination (red regions) in a micro-electronics package.
-The reference URL is University of Maryland - College Park Campus; but the image is no longer available on the Internet (except here!).
+The reference URL was the University of Maryland - College Park Campus; but the image is no longer available on the Internet (except here!).

 I hope this has given you some insight into the world of the Failure Analyst.
 If you want to learn more, surf the internet using some of the terms and concepts introduced on this page.
 Good Luck!

 Return to the Materials Engineering Home Page at San Jose State University